akshaybaweja/Physcial-Computing/Week 06/Readme.md

 ![LED Placement](./images/ledPlacement.png)

 The above figure shows how RGB LEDs will be placed inside inner cube of the tesseract.
-While the below figure illustrates copper tape wraped around outer surface of the cube enabling touch sensing on the cube.
+While the below figure illustrates copper tape warped around outer surface of the cube enabling touch sensing on the cube.

 ![Capacitive Surface](./images/capacitiveSurface.png)